piko-time/piko-time/README.md

-# hi!
+# hi!!

  - currently learning: data analytics + python
- - want to learn: lua
+ - want to learn: lua, html, javascript if i feel like it
- - anything else to say: not really
+ - anything else to say: kerchow